ConnectingEurope/Context-Broker-Data-Visualisation/doc/user/index.md

 #### Configuring the tools

-If the user wants to use the historical data in the enabler, **Cygnus and STH-Comet must be configured for each of the Context Broker instances**.
+If the user wants to use the historical data in the enabler, **Cygnus and STH-Comet must be configured for each of the Context Broker instances** (unless the [minimal mode architecture](https://github.com/FIWARE/tutorials.Short-Term-History#minimal-mode-sth-comet-only) is being used).
 The user should introduce the desired URL and the chosen port for each of the tools.

 Before proceeding, it is recommended to check the status of the tools to ensure that the configuration provided is valid and ready to be used.
 This can be done by pressing the yellow checkbox next to the URL.
 If any of the tools is not available, the configuration and exportation of the historical data will not be possible.
 If the configuration is incorrect, the user will be informed with an unsuccessful connection message.